The Critic (TV series)

-The Critic is an American animated sitcom revolving around the life of New York film critic Jay Sherman, voiced by Jon Lovitz.
+The Critic is an American adult animated sitcom revolving around the life of New York film critic Jay Sherman, voiced by Jon Lovitz.
 It was created by writing partners Al Jean and Mike Reiss, who had previously worked as writers and showrunners on the third and fourth seasons of The Simpsons.
-Twenty-three episodes of The Critic were produced.
+The series was animated by Film Roman and 23 episodes of The Critic were produced.
 The show was first broadcast on ABC in 1994 and finished its original run on Fox in 1995.

 Episodes featured film parodies with notable examples including a musical version of Apocalypse Now; Howard Stern's End (Howards End); Honey, I Ate the Kids (Honey, I Shrunk the Kids/The Silence of the Lambs); The Cockroach King (The Lion King); Abe Lincoln: Pet Detective (Ace Ventura: Pet Detective); and Scent of a Jackass and Scent of a Wolfman (Scent of a Woman).
 The show often referenced popular films, such as Willy Wonka & the Chocolate Factory and The Godfather, and routinely lampooned Marlon Brando, Orson Welles, Woody Allen, and Dudley Moore, usually as his character Arthur Bach from the 1981 film Arthur.

 Despite the ratings improving, The Critic was cancelled after two seasons.
-It continued to air through reruns on Comedy Central and then on Locomotion.
+(Note: Although the series wasn't renewed, most of the Fox episodes reran until July 30, 1995, where it was replaced by Living Single reruns) It continued to air through reruns on Comedy Central and then on Locomotion.
 From February 1, 2000 to 2001, ten webisodes were produced using Macromedia Shockwave; these webisodes were broadcast on AtomFilms.com and Shockwave.com.

 In the late 2000s, reruns of the show aired again on ReelzChannel in the US and on Teletoon's programming block Teletoon at Night in Canada.